 Fast has kept busy between Synergy projects.
 He’s made significant contributions to the XM Satellite Radio network, including designing its broadcast sound logos.
 He also played an important part in creating the music for Disney Sea, a new Walt Disney theme park based in Tokyo.
 In addition, he’s toured and recorded three albums with the Tony Levin Band, which also features drummer Jerry Marotta and guitarist Jesse Gress.
-If that wasn’t enough, he's also involved in designing assisted listening devices for the hearing disabled.
+He's also involved in designing assisted listening devices for the hearing disabled.

-Innerviews kicked off its in-depth conversation with Fast by exploring the new Synergy reissues.
+Innerviews began this in-depth conversation with Fast by exploring the new Synergy reissues.

 Tell me about the thoughts and philosophies that went into the latest rereleases.